Back-end Engineering Articles

-Let's continue our advance in Ruby OOP; this time, we'll be talking about Inheritance.
+Let’s continue our advance in Ruby OOP, this time we’ll be talking about inheritance.
 Ruby inheritance is a way to reuse code in Oriented-object programming (OOP).
-Using Inheritance, a Class can use the methods from other Classes.
+Using inheritance, a Class can use the methods from other Class or Classes.

 The easy way to understand this is through an example.
-First, let's create a new file on our text editor, and let's call it inheritance.rb, and we will declare the following classes inside it.
+Let’s create a new file on out text editor and called inheritance.rb, and we are going to declare next classes inside it

 class Circle